-If you do have a heavy load, you should spread it out.
+If the load is heavy, it should be spread out.

 Similar appearing vehicles may have different GVWRs and capacity weights.
 Please note your vehicle's Certification/Tire label or consult your dealer/retailer for additional details.

 Do not load the vehicle any heavier than the Gross Vehicle Weight Rating (GVWR), or either the maximum front or rear Gross Axle Weight Rating (GAWR).
 If you do, parts on the vehicle can break, and it can change the way your vehicle handles.
 These could cause you to lose control and crash.
 Also, overloading can shorten the life of the vehicle.